Nerdy, written erotica doesn't need Tumblr to survive

 A not inconsiderable number of us started writing fanfic because we wanted to live the stories that we loved, and then discovered that we loved telling stories.
 We wanted to do it always and forever and maybe...maybe we wanted to tell OUR OWN STORIES.— Seanan McGuire (@seananmcguire) March 28, 2018

 When Verizon was in the process of buying Yahoo and Tumblr, many people in fandom communities saw the writing on the wall, largely because they'd endured this process before.
-Fan fiction and fanart has found a home at a handful of sites over the years, from LiveJournal and FanFiction.net to DeviantArt and Tumblr -- but it seems that every time it settles in at a particular site, the terms of service get updated and the community is purged.
+Fanfiction and fanart has found a home at a handful of sites over the years, from LiveJournal and FanFiction.net to DeviantArt and Tumblr -- but it seems that every time it settles in at a particular site, the terms of service get updated and the community is purged.

-Fan fiction itself isn't banned in Tumblr's new rules.
+Fanfiction itself isn't banned in Tumblr's new rules.
 As the Tumblr Help Center puts it, "Written content such as erotica ... can be freely posted on Tumblr."
 However, the new rules blow up entire fandom communities, because these spaces celebrate art and writing in equal measure.
 Besides, with an increasing focus on eradicating pornography on the site, many fan-fiction writers and readers feel it's only a matter of time.
 They're not welcome on Tumblr any longer.

 The Tumblr fandom community is splintering, but there are efforts to keep things together.
 There's discussion about migrating to services like Pillowfort or Dreamwidth, but there's no way to direct the exodus.
 After Tumblr, there's no sole repository for nerdy, pop culture-infused, queer, female-led, NSFW stories and art.